helloskyy-io/Skyy-Command/README.md

-For running our own dockers  (not on Edge):
+For running our own GPU dockers  (not on Edge):

 install and configure the VM: